fayizferosh/yosys-tcl-ui-report/README.md

 ## Usage

-* Clone the repo and in the directory in bash terminal run `./yosysui openMSP430_design_details.csv` and then design '*openMSP430*' Yosys synthesis and OpenTimer STA will be run and at the end you will recieve '*PRELAYOUT TIMING RESULTS*' as illustrated in above images.
-(Before running make sure to edit the procs paths in script and OpenTimer tool path as well to your local paths)
+* Clone the repo, and in the directory in the bash terminal, run `./yosysui openMSP430_design_details.csv` and then design '*openMSP430*.
+Yosys synthesis and OpenTimer STA will be run, and at the end you will receive '*PRELAYOUT TIMING RESULTS*' as illustrated in the above images.
+(Before running, make sure to edit the procs paths in the script and the OpenTimer tool path, as well as your local paths)
-* You can also type in `./yosysui -help` wherein the command give you a usage guide to help explore it's functionalities.
+* You can also type in `./yosysui -help`, wherein the command gives you a usage guide to help explore its functionalities.

-***Note: The screenshots in following sections are purely based on the 'yosysui.tcl' script that I have uploaded and is not a direct output of the code snippet of corresponding section.
-The code snippets contains only the crucial portions of the 'yosysui.tcl' script required to execute the tasks mentioned in the respective sections.***
+***Note: The screenshots in the following sections are purely based on the 'yosysui.tcl' script that I have uploaded and are not a direct output of the code snippet in the corresponding section.
+The code snippets contain only the crucial portions of the 'yosysui.tcl' script required to execute the tasks mentioned in the respective sections.***

 ## Day 1 - Introduction to TCL and VSDSYNTH Toolbox Usage (23/08/2023)

-Day 1 task is to create command (in my case ***yosysui***) and pass .csv file from UNIX shell to TCL script taking into consideration mainly 3 general scenarios from user point of view.
+Day 1's task is to create a command (in my case, ***yosysui***) and pass a .csv file from the UNIX shell to the TCL script, taking into consideration mainly three general scenarios from the user's point of view.

 ![Screenshot 2023-08-24 183526](https://github.com/fayizferosh/yosys-tcl-ui-report/assets/63997454/a1c31fb3-a8e5-4a7e-987d-3d7e6ff4ad65)